-Simple, routine maintenance as described below will enhance your air conditioning system's ability to operate economically and dependably.
+Simple, routine maintenance as described below will enhance your heat pump system's ability to operate economically and dependably.
+In addition to the routine maintenance that you perform, your home comfort system should be inspected regularly by a properly trained service technician.
 Always remember the following safety precautions:

-CAUTION
+A CAUTION